DCC-EX/dcc-ex.github.io/docs/big-picture/stage3.md

 ::: sidebar

-You can also refer to `exrail/exrail-command-reference:virtual block control`{.interpreted-text role="ref"} for more information.
+You can also refer to `exrail/exrail-command-reference:virtual block control` for more information.
 :::

 Blocks in \|EX-R\| are a virtual concept only, and they do not relate in